 8 And please give me a letter addressed to Asaph, the manager of the king’s forest, instructing him to give me timber.
 I will need it to make beams for the gates of the Temple fortress, for the city walls, and for a house for myself.”
 And the king granted these requests because the gracious hand of God was on me.

-In 1947, due to the risk of a nuclear attack, the Presidential Succession Act was enacted to maintain continuity of government.
-Henceforth, a designated survivor was identified in the presidential line of succession.
-When the president and other officials in the line of succession gather in one place, this person is secured in a distant, undisclosed location.
-If a catastrophic event kills the President and the other high-ranking officials, the designated survivor becomes the President of the United States.
+The Presidential Succession Act was established in 1947 to ensure the government’s continuity in the event of a nuclear attack.
+As a result, a designated survivor was identified within the presidential line of succession.
+Whenever the President and other officials in the line of succession assemble in a single location, this individual is safeguarded in a distant, undisclosed location.
+If a catastrophic incident occurs that results in the deaths of the President and other high-ranking officials, the designated survivor assumes the role of the President of the United States.

-In the TV series, Designated Survivor, Kiefer Sutherland plays Thomas Kirkman, the Secretary of Housing and Urban Development.
+In the TV series Designated Survivor (2016-2019), Kiefer Sutherland played Thomas Kirkman, the Secretary of Housing and Urban Development.
 He has been chosen as the designated survivor and suddenly ascends to the office of President of the United States.
 Kirkman is thrust into the most important job on earth.
 Much is required.

 How does the Father prepare us to take on responsibility?
 Simple, He gives us responsibility.
 As we grow and learn to faithfully carry out our responsibilities, we grow into the “job.”
 He who is faithful in a very little thing is faithful also in much (Luke 16:10).
 The Father’s strategy is always the same.
-He knows in advance what He has planned for our lives and how we will go about accomplishing it.
-He provides us with the natural talent, life experiences, and spiritual gifts we need to get the job done.
+He knows in advance what He has planned for our lives and how we will accomplish it.
+He provides us with the natural talent, life experiences, and spiritual gifts needed to do the job.